Wadi al-Na'am: Options for action

 Wadi al-Na'am is the only unrecognized village that has agreed to move from its current location.
 However, Wadi el'Na'am residents refuse to move into a government township, saying that the government has failed to show evidence of incorporating the lessons of the urban ghettos built in the 1970s; newly planned townships, like those built in the 1970s, do not feature any business districts, and no permits for Arab-owned industrial zones have been dispensed.
 Thus due to the lack of economic prospects in urban townships, few of the Bedouin in unrecognized villages (who are still able to maintain a degree of self-sufficiency in the unrecognized villages through illegal grazing and agriculture) see the urban ghetto as a desirable form of settlement.
 Despite the health hazards of residing in the area, Wadi Na'am village Shaykhs Labad and Ibrahim Abu Afash say they will not agree to move their tribe unless they are offered compensation in the form of suitable land rights.
 For residents this means an agricultural settlement not dissimilar to that in which Israeli citizens in Moshavim live.
 However no Arab village in the Negev has received permission from the government for agricultural activities as yet.

 Leadership

 Ibrahim Abu Afash and Labad Abu Afash are the Shaykhs of Wadi al-Na'am.
-The two Abu Afash brothers have become advocates for their community, working with Israeli and international human rights advocates to bring unprecedented global attention to the concerns of the unrecognized villages and toxic waste on indigenous lands.
+They often work with Israeli and international human rights advocates to bring attention to the problems of unrecognized villages and toxic waste on indigenous lands.
 Najib Abu Gharbiyeh has also been a longtime spokesperson for the village.
-Possibly the least well-known of the unrecognized villages before, today it is perhaps the most internationally recognized.